-The Patient Voices Network is a community of patients, families and caregivers working with health care partners to improve our health care system.
+The Patient Voices Network is a community of patients, families and caregivers working together with health care partners to improve BC’s health system.

 Including patient voices provides new perspectives and greater understanding for both patient and health care partners, leading to more informed decisions.
 Our community shares a common purpose of including the patient voice in problem-solving and decision-making to improve BC’s health care system.